-The financial statements have been prepared in accordance with section 5(1)(a) of the Carbon Fund Act 2007 in a format that was approved by the Minister for the Environment, Heritage and Local Government, with the consent of the Minister for Finance.
-Transactions are recognised using the cash basis of accounting as adjusted for accruals for amounts due and from Government entities.
-The reporting currency is the euro which is denoted by the symbol €.
-Where used, €m denotes million.
+The financial statements have been prepared in accordance with section 5(1)(a) of the Carbon Fund Act 2007 in a format that was approved by the Minister of Environment, Climate and Communication, with the consent of the Minister for Public Expenditure, NDP Delivery and Reform.
+Transactions are recognised using the cash basis of accounting as adjusted for accruals for amounts due to and from Government entities.
+The reporting currency is the euro which is denoted by the symbol \in .
+Where used, \in m denotes million.

-A Kyoto Unit is defined in the Carbon Fund Act 2007 as "a unit, equivalent to one metric tonne of carbon dioxide, issued pursuant to the Kyoto Protocol and the decisions adopted pursuant to the Convention and the Kyoto Protocol".
+19 A Kyoto Unit is defined in the Carbon Fund Act 2007 as "a unit, equivalent to one metric tonne of carbon dioxide, issued pursuant to the Kyoto Protocol and the decisions adopted pursuant to the Convention and the Kyoto Protocol".
 Kyoto Units are generally referred to as carbon credits.
-The legislation allows for the disposal of Kyoto Units only with the consent of the Minister for Environment, Climate and Communications and the Minister for Public Expenditure and Reform and on such terms as they may specify.
+The legislation allows for the disposal of Kyoto Units only with the consent of the Minister for Environment, Climate and Communications and the Minister for Public Expenditure, NDP Delivery and Reform and on such terms as they may specify.